 - ½ cup Celery - finely chopped

 - 2 large Dill pickles - finely chopped

 - ½ cup Red Onion - finely chopped

 - 1 cup cashews - soaked in boiling water for 30 minutes or cold water overnight

-- 2 teaspoon Pickle Juice - or vinegar
+- 2 teaspoons Pickle Juice - or vinegar

 - 1 tablespoon Oil - Avocado or light olive oil

-- 2 teaspoon Maple Syrup - or agave syrup
+- 2 teaspoons Maple Syrup - or agave syrup

 - 1 tablespoon Yellow Mustard - or 1/2 tablespoon French Dijon Mustard